Does Fluoride Lower IQ Scores?

 Many issues have been raised about the quality of the studies from Mexico City and Canada and, importantly, the results have not been confirmed by other research teams.

-Any attempt to study IQ differences must take into account the many factors that can affect intelligence scores.
+Any study of IQ differences must take into account the many factors that can affect intelligence scores.
 Some of these include breastfeeding, nutrition, and mothers’ IQ.
-Researchers attempt to account for these factors to raise confidence that they didn’t skew or affect the results.
+Researchers work to account for these factors to increase confidence that a study’s results are not skewed or otherwise affected.

 The studies from Mexico City and Canada accounted for some but not all these factors.

-These two studies relied on IQ testing that was conducted at only one age.
+They relied on IQ testing that was conducted at only one age.
 By contrast, the New Zealand study tested IQ several times, starting at age 7 and ending at age 38.
-The fact that multiple test scores were collected over a long period time (31 years) means that we can have more confidence in these results over others.
+The fact that multiple test scores were collected, and over a long period time (31 years), means that we can have more confidence in these results over others.

-The National Academies weighs in
+The National Academies Weighs In

-In 2015, the National Toxicology Program (NTP) began a review of studies on fluoride and cognitive effects, including those from Mexico City and Canada, and has since produced several drafts of a report to summarize the findings.
-As is customary, the NTP sought peer-review of its work, in this instance from the National Academies of Science, Engineering and Medicine.
-After its reviews, the National Academies concluded that the NTP had not identified “clear and convincing” evidence to support its claim that fluoride causes low IQ and should be assumed to be a neurodevelopmental hazard to humans.
-Going one step further, the National Academies instructed NTP to clarify that the studies it reviewed do not raise safety concerns about low fluoride exposures, “including those typically associated with drinking-water fluoridation.”
+National AcademiesIn 2015, the National Toxicology Program (NTP) initiated a review of studies on fluoride, including those from Mexico City and Canada, and possible cognitive effects.
+Since then, the NTP has produced several drafts of a report on their findings.
+As is customary, the NTP sought peer-review of its work, choosing the National Academies of Sciences, Engineering and Medicine.
+After its reviews, the National Academies concluded that the NTP had not identified “clear and convincing” evidence to support its claim that fluoride causes low IQ.